williamdemeo/cs370-spring2022/projects/Project5/README.md

 `plTrueInverse(assignments, inverse_statement)`: Returns True if and
 only if the (not inverse\_statement) is True given assignments.

-Before you continue, try instantiating a small sentence, e.g. A `∧` B `→` C, and call `to_cnf` on it.
+Before you continue, try instantiating a small sentence, e.g. `A ∧ B → C`, and call `to_cnf` on it.
 Inspect the output and make sure you understand it (refer to AIMA section 7.5.2 for details on the algorithm `to_cnf` implements).